THE BEST KEPT SECRET IN JERVIS BAY, NSW

 Surely you’ve seen an Instagram selfie or two at Hyams Beach, Huskisson or Vincentia… Well, they certainly are all beautiful unique towns and villages of Jervis Bay, stunning destinations that mostly Sydneysiders have been wanting to keep quiet.
-But not anymore it seems, THE SECRET’S OUT CALLALA!
-Thank Empty Esky and Road Trip For Good
+But not anymore it seems, the secret’s out Callala!

 Jervis Bay – The area

-To give you some context, these five coastal villages hug the 102 square kilometre oceanic bay and with sixteen of the most pristine white sand beaches in the world found here, you can understand why it’s been a well kept secret for so long.
-From Sydney to Canberra, Southern Highlands and Wollongong this nature’s playground is fast becoming a mid-week business event venue, weekend digital detox escape, let alone couple’s getaway and family holiday destination all year round.
+To give you some context, these five coastal villages hug the 102 square kilometre oceanic bay and with sixteen of the most pristine white sand beaches in the world found here! you can understand why it’s been a well kept secret for so long.
+From Sydney to Canberra, Southern Highlands and Wollongong this nature’s playground is fast becoming a mid-week short getaway, friends weekend road trip, let alone couple’s escape and family holiday destination all year round.

 However, let’s not forget our dolphins, seals, fairy penguins, seabirds, migrating whales and other protected marine species call it their home, and for locals, including our kangaroo friends, it’s their workspace and backyard paradise every day.